Jsparrow/jsparrow.github.io/docs/rules/enhanced-for-loop-to-stream-any-match.md

 ---
-title: Replace For-Loop with Stream::anyMatch
+title: Replace For-Loop with Stream::Match
 description:
     Replaces occurrences of enhanced for-loops which are only used to initialize or return a boolean variable with 'Stream::anyMatch', 'Stream::allMatch' or 'Stream::noneMatch'.
     The stream syntax is more concise and improves readability.
 tags: ["Java 8", "Lambda", "Loop"]
 ---

-# Replace For-Loop with Stream::anyMatch
+# Replace For-Loop with Stream::Match

 [[toc]]